ZephyrSkies7/ZephyrSkies7/README.md

 In 2026, I began working as a 3D designer with Splitscreen Games on their award-winning sci-fi MMORPG, Pirate Galaxy, where I continue to develop my skills.

-For my professional career, I work for a major retailer as a senior business analyst and data engineer.
+For my professional career, I work as a senior business analyst and data engineer for a major retailer.